 Study Christmas traditions around the world and the history behind the carols.

 8. Living Science

-Make a study of snow, keep a weather log, take winter nature walks and collect nature, such as, tree studies, winter birds, pine cones, and seed pods.
+Make a study of snow.
+Keep a weather log.
+Take winter nature walks.
+Collect and study nature, such as: tree studies, winter birds, pine cones, seed pods, even night time constellations!

 9. Living Math

-There is so much of contextual, hands on, experiential Living Math that touches Christmas!
+There is so much of contextual, hands on, experiential math that touches Christmas!

-- Counting of links in a chain, counting cookies, and counting Christmas Cards.
+- Counting of links in a chain, cookies, Advent days, and Christmas Cards.

 - Mensuration of measuring fabric and weighing packages.